apache/pekko-management/docs/src/main/paradox/bootstrap/index.md

 Cluster Bootstrap will always attempt to join an existing cluster if possible.
 However if no other contact point advertises any `seed-nodes` a new cluster will be formed by the node decided by the `JoinDecider` where the default sorts the addresses then picks the lowest.

-A setting is provided, `akka.management.cluster.bootstrap.new-cluster-enabled` that can be disable new cluster formation to only allow the node to join existing clusters.
+A setting is provided, `pekko.management.cluster.bootstrap.new-cluster-enabled` that can be disable new cluster formation to only allow the node to join existing clusters.

-* On initial deployment use the default `akka.management.cluster.bootstrap.new-cluster-enabled=on`
+* On initial deployment use the default `pekko.management.cluster.bootstrap.new-cluster-enabled=on`
-* Following the initial deployment it is recommended to set `akka.management.cluster.bootstrap.new-cluster-enabled=off` with an immediate re-deployment once the initial cluster has formed
+* Following the initial deployment it is recommended to set `pekko.management.cluster.bootstrap.new-cluster-enabled=off` with an immediate re-deployment once the initial cluster has formed

 This can be used to provide additional safety during restarts and redeploys while